 Unilateral Decision-Makers Typically Function Like Roommates in a Business Relationship

-In a business partnerships, Unilateral Decision-Makers are initially attracted to what they perceive as one another’s equal competence, independence, and productivity.
+In business partnerships, Unilateral Decision-Makers are initially attracted to what they perceive as one another’s equal competence, independence, and productivity.
 These are typically seen as complementary skill sets which advance their business.
 This is also a common default relationship style among independent, educated, highly ambitious couples, who are sometimes couples in business together, running a home and an office together.

-When this business relationship is working, each partner typically feels energized, supported, and trusting of the work, the relationship and the business future.
+When this business relationship is working, each partner typically feels energized, supported, and trusting of the work, the relationship, and the business future.
 It’s fun!

 Having characteristics of most entrepreneurs, these business owners are focused on making their vision a reality.
 They each tend to have take-charge and in-control personalities.
 When doing business partner coaching or consulting, I note that a major defining characteristic of the Unilateral Decision-Maker business owners is that they make decisions independent of one another.
 Often this is done with the best of intentions, assuming they will be in agreement, but without consciously taking their partner’s feedback into consideration, or requesting it.
-These Unilateral Decision-Maker business partners are individuals who may appear to discuss, check-in, or consult with one another from time-to-time, or even on a regular basis.
+These Unilateral Decision-Maker business partners are individuals who may appear to discuss, check in, or consult with one another from time to time, or even on a regular basis.
 What they may or may not be aware of, is that they are working on parallel tracks.
 They really haven’t shared their thoughts, feeling, or made decisions together.
 They assent to one another’s decisions because they don’t disagree—especially if the business is progressing successfully.

 Taking Things for Granted